 Independent study applies when a student contracts to meet regularly with a qualified instructor to fulfill the assignments, tests, projects, and other tasks necessary to achieve the performance objectives of a given course.
 Independent study requires a student to be motivated and organized.
 Because an independent study does not provide the student with the classroom interaction normally expected in higher education, it is to be offered only when there is no alternative and as infrequently as possible.

-Students may take, and the College may offer, a course through independent study under the following conditions:
+Students may take, and the College may offer, a course through independent study under the following conditions: 1.
+The course is not currently offered on-site

-- The course is not currently offered on-site or online. - 2.
-Completion of the course is necessary for on-time graduation. - 3.
-The need for the course in the quarter in question does not arise from the student's decision to withdraw from the course in an earlier quarter, the student's failure to satisfactorily complete the course in an earlier quarter, or the student's decision to change programs. - The student will complete work of a similar quantity and quality as required in a regularly scheduled class and will meet the standard performance objectives for the class. - The Academic Dean approves the plan for completing the course work. - The student and instructor meet once a week for a minimum of one hour with sufficient learning activities planned to fulfill the clock hour requirements of the course. - At least twice and at regular intervals during the quarter, the Dean will evaluate the student's progress by reviewing work completed.
+- or online.
+2. Completion of the course is necessary for - on-time graduation.
+The need for the course in the quarter in question does not arise from the student's decision to withdraw from the course in an earlier quarter, the student's failure to satisfactorily complete the course in an earlier quarter, or the student's decision to change - 4.
+The student will complete work of a similar quantity and quality as required in a regularly scheduled class and will meet the standard performance objectives for the class.
+5. The Academic Dean approves the plan for - completing the course work.